aehabdelouadoud/archlinux-config/.config/nvim/README.md

-# fxnvim
+# Fxnvim

-**Description**: A neovim configurations written in fennel aims to be as good as possible.
+**Description**: A Neovim configurations written in fennel aims to be as good as possible.

 > Time = Money
 > Neovim with good configurations = Speed = Saving time = ?